x

 'It's so hard to figure out what are you grieving': Beachwood woman with loved ones in Israel reflects on 1-year marker of attacks

-Susan Borison says her community is hurting, and the pain has gotten better even one year past October 7th.
+Susan Borison says her community is hurting.
+One year later, the pain has not diminished.

-That's because the situation isn't over and her loved ones in Israel are still fighting to stay alive.
+That's because the conflict isn't over and Susan’s oved ones in Israel are still fighting to stay alive.

-For her loved ones, it's an every day reality, and something that was hard for Susan to process on her trip to Israel back in January.
+For Susan’s loved ones, it's an every day reality, and something that was hard for Susan to process on her trip to Israel in January.

 "We saw the Nova exhibit, which was in Tel Aviv at the time," Susan said.
-"I really took two steps over to tents that they had replicated of people who had been murdered, and messages that people loved ones had put by the tent.
+“I walked toward the tents, the actual tents of people who had been murdered, and read messages that people, loved ones, had left by each tent.
 And it gutted me."

 It's difficult to grasp that such terror happened in a homeland with deep connection to the Jewish faith.

-"So when you've only heard about it and you've only read about it and you've never been there, you still feel connected.
-And so these stories, they're not someone else's story.
-Every single one of them is our story," Susan said.
+"Israel is the homeland of the Jewish people.
+Even when you've only heard about it or read about it, but you've never actually been to Israel, you still feel connected.
+These stories of murder and rape and kidnapping, they're not someone else's story.
+Every single one of them is our story," explains Susan.
 "My niece said, 'I'm feeling heavy and heartbroken.
 I wish I could say hopeful, but hope feels a bit far away today.'"

 For the first time in her life, Susan says she's experienced anti-Semitism and fear for her safety.
-While, she says the loss of life on either side is beyond tragic, she doesn't want people to forget what happened.
+While, she says the loss of life on either side is beyond tragic, she doesn't want people to forget what happened on October 7, 2023.

-"I also have this feeling that we're losing the storyline ... that scares me a lot," Susan said.
+"I also have this feeling that we're losing this storyline and that scares me a lot," Susan said.

-Yet, she's finding small comfort in the strength of the Israeli people.
+Yet, she's finding comfort in the strength of the Israeli people.

 MORE FROM LINDSAY BUCKINGHAM: